 Allow the sweet potatoes to cool before combining them with the rest of the ingredients or they will cook the eggs and the soufflé will not rise.
 Both yams and sweet potatoes are interchangeable in this recipe.
 In a pinch, canned sweet potatoes may be used.
 This recipe is easily halved--bake in a .75 ROUND COCOTTE.
 For the creamiest sweet potatoes: poke holes in the potato skin and then microwave for 5 minutes before baking at 375 degrees F. for 20 to 30 minutes, or until a knife slides easily through the flesh.

 6 cups mashed sweet potatoes, cooked and skins removed, cooled to room temperature

 1 teaspoon ground cinnamon

 1/2 teaspoon kosher salt

 1. Preheat the oven to 350 degrees F.

 2. In the bowl of an electric mixer, combine the cooled mashed sweet potatoes with the rest of the ingredients.

 3. Beat on low until just incorporated.
-Do not over beat of the soufflé will not rise.
+Do not over beat or the soufflé will not rise.

-4. Butter a 2-quart baking dish and fold in the sweet potato mixture.
+4. Butter a 1.25 COCOTTE and fold in the sweet potato mixture.

 5. Bake for 45-50 minutes, or until a knife inserted into the center comes out clean and the top of the soufflé is firm and golden.